BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: Related Work

 \section{Related Work}

-\textbf{Reinforcement Learning for Forest Management:} RL has been applied to forest management before \citep{Malo2021, Bone2010}, however, these approaches relied on simplified growth models.
-BoreaRL implements a more realistic environment for training RL algorithms using coupled energy-water-carbon flux simulator with implicit energy balance equations, detailed snow dynamics, and climate-driven uncertainty, enabling more accurate representation of complex ecological trade-offs in boreal systems.

 \textbf{Multi-Objective Reinforcement Learning (MORL):} MORL extends the RL framework to handle problems that involve multiple conflicting objectives by learning policies that can navigate these trade-offs \citep{Roijers2013, Liu2014, Roijers2018}.
 A common approach is linear scalarization, where the vectorized reward is reduced to a scalar using fixed weights, which requires training a new agent for every desired trade-off \citep{Vamplew2011}.
 More advanced methods, such as preference-conditioned RL, aim to learn a single, generalist policy $\pi(a | s, w)$ that can adapt its behavior based on a given preference vector $w$ \citep{Mu2025, Abels2019}.
 Recent work has also adapted modern policy gradient methods like Proximal Policy Optimization (PPO) \citep{schulman2017proximal} for multi-objective settings \citep{hayes2021practical}.
-We demonstrate the utility of our BoreaRL environment using both traditional fixed-weight scalarization and preference-conditioned approaches, including novel curriculum learning techniques.
+We demonstrate the utility of our BoreaRL environment using multiple methods from these families as baselines.

+\textbf{Reinforcement Learning for Environmental Management:} RL has been applied to forest management and environmental conservation before \citep{Malo2021, Bone2010, overweg2021cropgym, lapeyrolerie2022deep}, however, these approaches relied on simplified growth models, static datasets, or adjacent domains.
+BoreaRL implements a more realistic environment for training RL algorithms using coupled energy-water-carbon flux simulator with implicit energy balance equations, detailed snow dynamics, and climate-driven uncertainty, enabling more accurate representation of complex ecological trade-offs in boreal systems.